 Do you need a blog or a Website?

-What you exactly want is what you need.
-Firstly, decide what do you exactly intend to do?
+That depends on what you need.
+First, decide what you exactly intend to do.
 If you are more concerned with creating content on a regular basis for others to read, you should go with a blog.

-I hope this clear your doubts about differences between blog and Website.
-I would love to know what do you feel about Blog Vs. Website, how would you differentiate between these two?
+I hope this clears your doubts about differences between a blog and a website.
+I would love to know what you feel about the Blog v Website debate.